Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 For these reasons, adding additional attempts is not guaranteed to monotonically increase the number of resolved problems.
-New solutions may solve some new problems but they may also eclipse and discard some of the previous non-plausible correct solutions.
+New solutions may resolve some new problems but they may also eclipse and discard some of the previous non-plausible correct solutions.
 Luckily, additional attempts usually provide a net increase in the overall number of resolved solutions.